What is an exit strategy?

 2. Make yourself dispensable

 If a business relies on one person to lead and make decisions, it won’t be attractive to potential buyers.
 When you have managers who can take over the reins when you leave, it shows that your business has long-term potential.
 Delegate as many tasks as you can so others can run the business effectively in your absence.
+This will help you open up more options when developing a business exit strategy.

 3. Document all business processes and procedures